In conversation with the Medical Director, DHI India

 6. What is the importance of diagnosis/ alopecia test?

-There are 10 kinds of alopecia and one could be suffering from any of them.
+There are several types of alopecia and one could be suffering from any of them.
 A correct treatment of alopecia requires a proper diagnosis to begin with.
 Unfortunately, most clinics do hair transplants without proper diagnosis.
-DHI’s Diagnostic System for Alopecia (DSA) follows a dermatological examination, psychological aspects, precise mathematical count of donor and recipient area and computerized alopecia test.
+DHI’s Diagnostic System for Alopecia (DSA) follows a dermatological examination, psychological aspects, precise mathematical count of donor and recipient area, and computerized alopecia test.
 This results in a comprehensive lifetime treatment plan and best results for the hair loss problem.

 All About Hair